php-http/fig-standards/proposed/http-client/http-client-meta.md

 ### Non-Goals

 * The purpose of this PSR is not to support asynchronous HTTP clients.
 * This PSR will not include how to configure a HTTP client.
-It does only specify the default behaviours.
 * The purpose is not to be opinionated about the use of middlewares (PSR-15).